• Our Approach

 Why is this leadership principle so important?
 Have you ever walked into a place of work and felt the negative energy and tension?
 That environment is not good for employees or customers.
 So how do you create a positive work environment as a leader?

 I always think about it from the perspective – if this were my son or daughter, brother or sister, what kind of environment would I want them to work in?
-A few tips:

 • Have a robust onboarding process that includes the entire team.